therealstein/therealstein/README.md

 - 🤔 I’m looking for help with ... writing prompts that accelerate my current prompts
 - 💬 Ask me about ...
 Automations that generate big bucks
 - 📫 How to reach me: ... in the past, you reached me best on IRC
-- 😄 Pronouns: ...
-He/Him no matter what
 - ⚡ Fun fact: ...
 Isn't that funny